NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025/README.md

 ### Cloning *this* repo
-In your command line type `ssh https://github.com/NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025.git`
+In your command line type `git clone https://github.com/NEURoboticsClub/Intro-Course-Github-Practice-Fall-2025.git`

 You can find the link by clicking the green `code` button and then copying the HTTPS URL.
 ![Cloning a repo from GitHub](img/git_clone_url.png)